kyo1988/Kyo.github.io/_posts/2025-09-27-duplication-of-purchase-near-miss.md

 ## TL;DR

-**Action Required**: Implement cross-sell optimization strategy immediately using DoP near-miss validation.
-The weighted MAD of 0.015863 (gap +0.000863) supports that cross-sell patterns are predictable enough to guide testing and optimization.
+**Key Findings**: Consider implementing cross-sell optimization strategy using DoP near-miss validation.
+The weighted MAD of 0.015863 (gap +0.000863) suggests that cross-sell patterns may be predictable enough to guide testing and optimization in this dataset.

 **Next Steps**: (1) Launch A/B testing for top 3 cross-sell brand pairs, (2) Optimize shelf placement and CRM targeting, (3) Reset duplication rate benchmarks to 0.016 threshold for Q4 planning.

 ## Executive Summary

-**Situation**: DoP analysis achieves near-miss status (weighted MAD = 0.015863) with practical validity for business decisions. **Implication**: Cross-sell patterns are predictable and can be optimized for revenue growth. **Action Required**: Marketing teams must immediately implement cross-sell optimization strategies focusing on top brand pairs, with shelf placement and CRM targeting optimizations to maximize ROI.
+**Situation**: DoP analysis achieves near-miss status (weighted MAD = 0.015863) with practical validity for business decisions.

+**Implication**: Cross-sell patterns may be predictable and can be optimized for revenue growth in this dataset.

+**Key Findings**: Marketing teams may want to consider implementing cross-sell optimization strategies focusing on top brand pairs, with shelf placement and CRM targeting optimizations to maximize ROI, based on this dataset's near-miss results.

 ## Background

 Duplication of Purchase (DoP) measures the extent to which buyers of one brand also purchase other brands in the same category.
 The Ehrenberg–Bass framework suggests that brand duplication should follow predictable patterns.
+This analysis examines whether these patterns hold in this specific beauty category dataset.

 ### DoP Definition & Pass Criteria